anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

                .........................................
                          "Domain" Components
 ~~~~
-{: #uc3figure title='Registrar Agent nomadic connectivity example' artwork-align="left"}
+{: #uc3figure title='Registrar-Agent nomadic connectivity example' artwork-align="left"}

-PRM enables support of this case through nomadic connectivity of the registrar-agent.
+PRM enables support of this case through nomadic connectivity of the Registrar-Agent.
-To perform enrollment in this setup, multiple round trips of the registrar-agent between the pledge install location and the domain registrar are required.
+To perform enrollment in this setup, multiple round trips of the Registrar-Agent between the pledge install location and the domain registrar are required.

 1. Connectivity to domain registrar: preparation tasks for pledge bootstrapping not part of the BRSKI-PRM protocol definition, like retrieval of list of pledges to enroll.
 2. Connectivity to pledge install location: retrieve information about available pledges (IDevID), collect request objects like voucher-requests and enrollment-requests using the BRSKI-PRM approach described in {{exchanges_uc2_1}}.